ulidol/local-gigaset-info-center/README.md

 This replacement is currently extremely limited and only provides weather forecast data for a single location that you can configure.
 Configuration is done server-side and not via the handset (as previously).

-This project is designed to run on ancient PHP5 because that is what my old trusty QNAP TS-109 Pro II is still on.
+This project is designed to run on Xampp 8.2.12  .

 Of course, it would be really easy to reimplement this in `node`, `python` or whatever else, you would prefer.